+Teaching methods:

 Lecture(s), PBL

+Assessment methods:

+Attendance, Written exam

+Keywords:

 Visual system, illusions, Perception, Attention, neurophysiology, monkey

+Faculty of Psychology and Neuroscience

 Practical Training: EEG and ERP

 Electroencephalography (EEG) and Event Related Potentials (ERP) offer a combination of precise measurements for the time course of brain processes.
 These are low cost, non-invasive measurements and are widely available.
 For these reasons they make a unique contribution to cognitive neuroscience.
 Scientific interest in EEG and ERP is growing, and results have been increasingly integrated with other neuro-imaging techniques during the last few decades.